-PSF printer: If you want to use Infoprint Select to submit print jobs with finishing options to a PSF printer, you must create a Select printer that uses the IP60 with Finisher printer driver.
+PSF printer: If you want to use Infoprint Select to submit print jobs with finishing options to a PSF printer, you must create a Select printer that uses the specific printer driver for your printer shown here.
 The driver is installed on your system when you install Infoprint Select.
-Use the procedure that is described in the Select readme for creating a Select printer, modifying it as described below.
+Use the procedure that is described in the Infoprint Manager for AIX: Getting Started manual for creating a Select printer, modifying it as described below.